OtaK/niter/README.md

 # Niter

-Pure-rust implementation of the BlueZ DBus API thanks to `zbus`.
+Pure-rust implementation of BT LE client and peripheral roles.

+## Platform support

+- [x] Linux: Main focus. `zbus` helped a lot.
+- [ ] Windows: Planned.
+Should be alright thanks to the WinRT bindings
+- [ ] macOS: Planned.
+We'd need some help though.

 ## Features